Bridal veil waterfalls, coastal scenery and quite backwaters with heritage highlights

 Route map for devotees of all things hot springs Raglan to Kawhai return

 Return to Raglan with a promise of a return.
-Check out the article [insert link] top ten things to do in Raglan for inspiration on what to do on your second visit.
+Check out the article top 10 things to do in Raglan for inspiration on what to do on your second visit.
 Horse riding at Ruapuke Beach or perhaps Raglan Rock Canyoning.
 Raglan is home to several picturesque walks and there is always a waterfall for a repeat visit.

 Unique journeys, personal adventures.